voxpupuli/puppet-ca_cert/README.md

 Supported Platforms
 -------------------

-This module has been tested on Ubuntu 14.04, Ubuntu 12.04, CentOS 6, SLES 11, SLES 12, OpenSuSE 13.1, OpenSuSE 13.2 and OpenSuSE 42.1 Leap.
+This module has been tested on operating systems in [metadata.json](metadata.json)